Money: If only we had a little more, then, of course, we’d be happier.

 The media tend to portray the rich as being happy.
 We are shown photos of people living lavish lifestyles, and they are normally always smiling.

 Second, it is a very common mistake to confuse correlation with causation.
 Just because two things appear to relate to one another does not necessarily mean that one happened because of the other.
 In the case of money and happiness we may see that people with more money are happier and think that it must have been because of the money.
 However, it could also be because happiness leads to having more money or that there is no link at all and some people are pre-dispositioned (psychologically, genetically, socially) to gain both financial wealth and happiness.
+There is evidence that both of these factors are important contributors to the correlation.

 4. Economic fundamentals